-One common problem is that the people who agree to participate in the experiment (as either experimental or controls) are not themselves randomly drawn from the general population so that, even if the experiment itself if perfectly executed, the results are not transferable from the experimental to the parent population and will not be a reliable guide to policy in the parent population.
-In effect, the selection or omitted variable bias that is a potential problem in nonexperimental studies comes back in a different form and, without an analysis of the two biases, it is impossible to conclude which estimate is better-a biased nonexperimental analysis might do better than a randomized controlled trial if enrollment into the trial is nonrepresentative.
-In drug trials, ethical protocols typically require the principle of "equipoise"-that the physician, or at least physicians in general, believe that the patient has an equal chance of improvement with the experimental and control drug.
+One common problem is that the people who agree to participate in the experiment (as either experimental or controls) are not themselves randomly drawn from the general population so that, even if the experiment itself if perfectly executed, the results are not transferrable from the experimental to the parent population, and will not a reliable guide to policy in the that population.
+In effect, the selection or omitted variable bias that is a potential problem in non-experimental studies comes back in a different form, and without an analysis of the two biases, it is impossible to conclude which estimate is better; a biased non-experimental analysis might do better than a randomized controlled trial if enrolment into the trial is non-representative.
+In drug trials, ethical protocols typically require the principle of "equipoise," that the physician, or at least physicians in general, believe that the patient has an equal chance of improvement with the experimental and control drug.
 Yet risk-averse patients will not accept such a gamble, so that there is selection into treatment, and the requirements of ethics and of representativity come into direct conflict.
 While this argument does not apply to all trials, there are many ways in which the experimental (experimentals plus controls) and parent populations can differ.